posted August 16, 2023

 - Well Done – 150 degrees F

-Next, you’ll transfer your steaks to direct heat and sear until they reach final temperature.
+Next, you’ll transfer your steaks to direct heat and sear until they reach the final temperature.
 Here’s what you’re aiming for with this final cook:

 - Rare – 125 degrees F